Frequently Asked Questions

 Electronic statement billing (eBilling) was implemented by the University of St. Thomas beginning in the fall of 2009.
 All charges to the student account (including tuition, fees, housing, meal plans, and other miscellaneous charges), as well as all credits to the student account (including payments, disbursed financial aid, adjustments, and other miscellaneous credits) are summarized on a student account statement, which is presented electronically for review.
 Students may access their available eBills in the eBill/ePay System via Murphy Online.
 Authorized Users have a separate logon page which can be accessed by clicking here.

 What is ePayment?

 Payments made online via electronic funds transfers are called ePayments. ePayment types currently accepted at UST include ACH transfers from checking or savings accounts and also credit card payments.
 Please note that only US based bank accounts may be used for ACH payments and that credit card payments are accepted through a third-party application called PayPath.
-There is a convenience fee for paying by credit card via PayPath and only MasterCard, Discover, and American Express cards are accepted.
+There is a convenience fee of 2.75% (minimum $3.00) for paying by credit card via PayPath.

 Do I have to participate in eBilling?
 Can I get a paper statement instead of (or in addition to) the eBilling statement?